Based on Richard Baum, Burying Mao: Chinese Politics in the Age of Deng (Princeton University Press, 1996)

 The term “paramount leader” came into use during Deng Xiaoping’s time.
 He wanted to avoid the sort of one-man rule that Mao Zedong had established, and allowed others to occupy the highest positions in China’s political hierarchy.
 Nevertheless, he was the dominant figure in Chinese politics, and so its paramount leader.
 His successors have taken the opposite approach.
 Jiang Zemin, Hu Jintao, and Xi Jinping have all simultaneously held the positions of general secretary of the CCP, president of the NPC, and chairman of the CMC.
 They have been paramount leaders — but nobody had to be told that.

 Mao Zedong died in September 1976, leaving behind a complex legacy.
 The establishment of a communist republic in China was an enormous feat, made possible by Mao’s steadfast idealism.
 But the flipside of idealism is a lack of realism, and Mao’s most ambitious programs were little short of catastrophic: the Great Leap Forward, the headlong collectivization of agriculture, the Cultural Revolution.
-A famine that occurred in the years around 1960 was first denied and then mishandled by the government; it resulted in the deaths of thirty million people.
+A famine that occurred in the years around 1960 was first denied and then mishandled; it resulted in the deaths of thirty million people.
 To the end of Mao’s life, the Chinese people lived in poverty.

 Mao’s priorities were ideology and the broad outlines of policy.
 He left policy implementation to Zhou Enlai, who became premier in 1954 and held that post until his death in January 1976.
 It was Zhou who facilitated Deng Xiaoping’s first rehabilitation.

 Towards the end of the famine, some Chinese officials had championed incentive-based policies to reinvigorate the agricultural sector.
 Deng was among them; so were Liu Shaoqi and Chen Yun.
 These policies were effective, but Mao believed that they were pushing China back towards the “capitalist road.”
-Deng and Li were purged; Chen was removed from government but not the party.
+Deng and Liu were purged; Chen was removed from government but not the party.
 In the early seventies Zhou Enlai began to look for ways to end China’s economic stagnation, and recognized that Deng’s experience would be useful to him.
 He engineered Deng’s rehabilitation and appointed him first deputy premier.
 Deng was then well-positioned for further advancement, and protected by a powerful patron.

 The policies promoted by Zhou and Deng antagonized Mao’s wife, Jiang Qing, and her far left supporters.
 They had instigated the worst excesses of the Cultural Revolution, and continued to advocate a rigid communist ideology.
 Zhou’s death was useful to them: it not only removed Zhou himself, but gave them a chance to strike against Deng.
 They petitioned Mao to oppose Deng’s promotion to premier on the grounds that he was a “right deviationist,” and proposed one of their number in his place.
 They were partially successful.
 Mao did oppose Deng’s promotion, but he was mistrustful of Qing and her supporters (soon to be known as the Gang of Four) and opposed their candidate as well.
 After difficult deliberations, the politburo chose Hua Guofeng, the sixth deputy premier, as China’s acting premier.

 The Gang of Four then embarked on a propaganda campaign against both Deng and Zhou, which had an unexpected consequence.
 On Qingming (Ancestors Day) in April 1976, more than a million people visited Tiananmen Square, bringing floral tributes to Zhou and loudly protesting his treatment by the media.
 The Gang of Four was nothing if not opportunistic.
-It claimed that these demonstrations were counterrevolutionary, and accused Deng of fomenting him.
+It claimed that these demonstrations were counterrevolutionary, and accused Deng of orchestrating them.
 Mao accepted their claims.
 The protestors were dispersed, Deng was purged again, and Hua Guofeng’s premiership was confirmed.

 Mao died in September and was lavishly eulogized.
 A few weeks later, on Hua’s orders, the Gang of Four and its key supporters were arrested on charges of sedition.
 Hua Guofeng was China’s paramount leader, the winner in a high-stakes game of musical chairs.